 - The Program Overview contains several sections that reference the lessons.
 These sections include "Lesson Preparation," "Whole-Class Lesson Delivery," "Instructional Design," and "Lesson Framework."
-Materials explicitly states the materials the teacher and/or students need.
+Materials explicitly state the materials the teacher and/or students need.
 Pictures in these overview sections include visuals of slides that teachers will use for instruction. - The Program Overview contains a section titled "Materials and Resources Quick Guide."
 This section includes reference materials used for instructional delivery and support.
 A Student Transfer Book is included in this section that directly states the materials needed for teacher or student use during the lessons. - Every lesson summary contains the listed components of the lesson and teacher materials (sound wall, whole-class transfer card, decodable passage) needed for instruction.
 Each lesson overview includes a bulleted chronological list of the lesson section's components.
-The lesson summary lists each activity and the materials needed.
-For example, the lesson provides the materials required for the lesson itself as instructions.
-Students will need writing materials for this lesson.
-This is embedded within the text of the lesson.
+The intentional lesson-level design provides the necessary materials to deliver lessons effectively.